cs01/gdbgui/docs/INSTALLATION.md

 It will install to somewhere like `C:\MinGW\bin\...`.
 For example `C:\MinGW\bin\gdb.exe`, `C:\MinGW\bin\mingw32-make.exe`, etc.

-Ensure this MinGW binary directory (i.e. `C:\MinGW\bin\`) is on your "Path" environement variable: Go to `Control Panel > System Properties > Environment Variables > System Variables > Path` and make sure `C:\MinGW\bin\` is added to that list.
+Ensure this MinGW binary directory (i.e. `C:\MinGW\bin\`) is on your "Path" environment variable: Go to `Control Panel > System Properties > Environment Variables > System Variables > Path` and make sure `C:\MinGW\bin\` is added to that list.
 If it is not added to your "Path", you will have to run gdbgui with the path explicitly called out, such as `gdbgui -g C:\MinGW\bin\gdb.exe`.

 ##### Cygwin
 Cygwin is a more UNIX-like compatibility layer on Windows, and `gdbgui` works with it as well.